-In an effort to provide models that may be useful to EHDI providers, we reviewed a number of proven and promising programs and approaches currently being used with families living in poverty (see Table 1).
-The programs are categorized as awareness and advocacy, communitybased, home visiting, play- and communication-based, school-based, hearing technology, and programs that address issues that may be related to poverty.
-We provide a brief description of several programs and include links to websites.
-These programs are also on our list of resources (see Appendix A).
+In an effort to provide models that may be useful to EHDI providers, we reviewed a number of proven and promising programs and approaches currently being used with families living in poverty (see Appendix A).
+The programs are categorized as awareness and advocacy, community-based, home visiting, playand communication-based, school-based, hearing technology, and programs that address issues that may be related to poverty.
+We provide a brief description of several programs and include links to websites (see Appendix A for these programs and approaches).